top of page

 About Us

-Sparkly Aliens Inc. exists to transform the lives of older teens, adults, and carers who fall through the cracks of systems like the NDIS or face financial barriers to accessing essential well-being practices.
-Grounded in neuroscience and the proven impact of oxytocin-promoting social connection, we provide inclusive, trauma-informed, and neurodivergent-affirming spaces where individuals can reset their nervous systems, rediscover their authentic selves, and build meaningful lives.
-No one should ever feel left behind in their pursuit of connection and well-being.
+Sparkly Aliens Inc. exists to transform the lives of people who have ever felt different, unseen, or left behind.
+Grounded in neuroscience and the proven power of oxytocin‑promoting social connection, we create inclusive, trauma‑informed, and neurodivergent‑affirming spaces where individuals of all ages can reset their nervous systems, rediscover their authentic selves, and build meaningful, connected lives.

 Why Sparkly Aliens Inc. Exists